Florida in the American Civil War: Slavery

+Currency

+On February 14, 1861, the state legislature authorized Chapter 1097 of the Laws of Florida, which allowed for the issuing of banknotes.
+However, due to legal and logistical challenges, the notes did not actually start circulating until September and October 1861.
+At least two specimens, or proofs, were created by Peter Hawes of New Orleans but it was Hoyer & Ludwig of Richmond, an already established security printer for the Confederacy, who ended up with the contract to produce the notes.
+However, there is also some documentary evidence that a Florida firm, Dyke and Carlisle, was indirectly involved in producing the notes.
+From 1861 to 1862, the originally authorized $500,000 was issued.
+In 1863, an additional $340,000 in 1861-dated notes were issued, supposedly to aid soldiers families.

+The notes were issued in, at least, the following denominations: $1, $2, $3, $5, $10, $20 $50, $100.

 Deserters

 Growing public dissatisfaction with Confederate conscription and impressment policies encouraged desertion by Confederate soldiers.
 Several Florida counties became havens for Florida deserters, as well as deserters from other Confederate states.
 Deserter bands attacked Confederate patrols, launched raids on plantations, confiscated slaves, stole cattle, and provided intelligence to Union army units and naval blockaders.
 Although most deserters formed their own raiding bands or simply tried to remain free from Confederate authorities, other deserters and Unionist Floridians, joined regular Federal units for military service in Florida.

 For example, Taylor County was home to William Strickland and his band of deserters and Unionists called "The Royal Rangers."
 In 1864, a Confederate colonel tasked with hunting down deserters, broke into Strickland's home and found a membership list of 35 men who "bear true allegiance to the United States of America."
 Despite their names being identified and homes burned to the ground, few members of the Royal Rangers surrendered.

 Another effective band of deserters operated out of Fort Myers.
 They harassed the Confederate supply chain, especially cattle.
-Reinforced with union Supplies and troops, including members of the 2nd United States Colored Infantry Regiment, the garrison at Fort Myers proved enough of a thorn in the Confederacy's side that a force was deployed to take the fort, resulting in a small engagement dubbed the Battle of Fort Myers.
+Reinforced with Union supplies and troops, including members of the 2nd United States Colored Infantry Regiment, the garrison at Fort Myers proved enough of a thorn in the Confederacy's side that a force was deployed to take the fort, resulting in a small engagement dubbed the Battle of Fort Myers.
 The Confederates retreated after failing to take the fort.

-Battles
+Military Situation

-Overall, the state raised some 15,000 troops for the Confederacy, which were organized into twelve regiments of infantry and two of cavalry, as well as several artillery batteries and supporting units.
-The state's small population (140,000 residents, the fewest in the Confederacy), relatively remote location, and meager industry limited its overall strategic importance.
-Battles in Florida were mostly numerous small skirmishes, as neither army aggressively sought control of the state.
+Of the state's total population of 140,000, only about 16,000 were white males between the ages of 18–45, or otherwise eligible for military service.
+Despite this, the state raised some 15,000 troops for the Confederacy, which were organized into twelve regiments of infantry and two of cavalry, as well as several artillery batteries and supporting units.
+The state's small population, relatively remote location, and meager industry limited its overall strategic importance.
+Battles in Florida were mostly small skirmishes, as neither army aggressively sought control of the state.